Press Alt+1 for screen-reader mode, Alt+0 to cancelAccessibility Screen-Reader Guide, Feedback, and Issue Reporting | New window

 SNAP (Food Stamps)

 • Short-term safe, long-term risky.
 SNAP typically continues for at least a month using leftover funds.
 If the shutdown lasts longer, states may not be able to reload benefits.
+That's the case in 2025, where SNAP didn't have enough funding to fully pay benefits in November 2025.

 • Past shutdowns issued SNAP early or cut amounts.